13 Steps: How to Write A Best Selling Book

 Photo by Leah Newhouse from Pexels

-This is final step your going to do in the editing of the book, to be done after you’ve finished writing all your drafts.
-Check for any spelling mistakes, edit edit edit, cut necessarily, hire an editor if you want, look at all the steps of editing and perform every single one of them.
-Just don’t stop with your rigorous editing until you’re absolutely confident about your book—your bestselling book.
+This is the final step you’re going to perform in the editing of the book, to be done after you’ve finished writing all your drafts, however much they may be.
+Check for any spelling mistakes, edit edit edit, cut unnecessary stuff, hire an editor if you want, look at all the steps of editing and perform every single one of them.
+Just don’t stop with your rigorous editing until you’re absolutely confident about your book—your bestselling book, mind you.

 Does it sound like music to your ears?